MatAtBread/nodent/README.md

 Async invocation
 ================

-The other transformation is a shorter call sequence, through the ES7 keyword 'await'.
+The other transformation is a shorter call sequence, through the ES7 keyword `await`.
 In Nodent it's implemented as a unary prefix operator (in the same kind of place you might find 'typeof' or 'delete').
 It is this transformation that stops all the crazy indenting that async callbacks generate.